Faina-Kh/LegoNet/README.md

 ## Highlights

 - End-to-end training, inference, and evaluation in PyTorch.
-- Direct per-image estimation, or object detection followed by per-object prediction.
+- Direct per-image estimation, or object detection followed by per-object counting\attribute estimation.
-- Regression- and keypoint-based architectures for counting and attribute estimation.
+- Regression- and keypoint-based architectures.
 - Demonstrated on two public datasets: berry counting for countable grape clusters, and multi-task estimation of root length, diameter, and color.
 - Automated, checksum-verified dataset and checkpoint downloads.